davidascher/recipes/desserts/liane-brownies.md

 1. melt chocolate and butter
 2. add sugars, add vanilla and eggs
 4. mix in flour
-5. bake at 350 F in a 13x9 inch pain for 30m (don't overcook)
+5. bake at 350 F in a 13x9 inch pan for 30m (don't overcook)